whitneyburton/portfolios/students/1606-back/nate-anderson/201609-nate-anderson-m2.md

 ## Feedback to me

 From Ben Pepper: It was a pleasure to work with Nate during the Little Shop project.
 Nate’s persistence in getting any problem completed was inspiring.
 He was always willing to take up any task that needed to be handle and alway had either a question to further the project or insight that helped us overcome a problem.
 There is only one thing I would recommend.
 The only thing both Nate and I agreed on was styling sucks.
 This is the one area I would say we both need to work on. the Rails side is relatively easy but style had us both confused and it would be worth it to take some time to learn boot strap.

+From Calaway: Nate has been a great asset to our group on our Little Shop project.
+His communication has been excellent, which was apparent from the initial DTR.
+He has a good gauge of his own abilities and knows where he can have the most impact on getting the project done and helping the rest of us understand it.
+His knowledge of the material is very evident when working with him and his ability to learn new concepts quickly and apply them immediately is impressive.
+I would consider myself lucky to pair with him on any other projects in the future.

+From Brendan Dillon:  I worked with Nate on our Little Shop project.
+Nate is skilled at being able to solve problems with really clean, efficient code.
+It is very apparent when working with Nate or looking at code that he has written that he puts a lot of thought into the design and structure of the code.
+He also is great at putting his head down and getting a lot done in a short amount of time.
+The only thing for Nate to work on is figuring out what questions to ask when somebody else is going through their work.

 ## Technical Involvement